PATXS/numbersapitest/README.md

-Here’s an updated `README.md` with more emojis and no code blocks:

 # 🎉 Numbers API Android App 📱✨

 This is a simple and fun Android app built with Dart and Flutter 🐦 that fetches **cool facts** about numbers using the [Numbers API](http://numbersapi.com) 🌟.
 The app delivers trivia, math, date, and year facts 🤓 in a clean and interactive interface.